awsdocs/aws-cdk-guide/v2/configure-synth.md

 A CloudFormation stack must exist with the default name `CDKToolkit`\.
 This stack must have a CloudFormation export named `BucketName` that refers to the staging bucket\.

 The default bootstrap template satisfies the `LegacyStackSynthesizer` bootstrap contract\.
-However, only the Amazon S3 bucket will be used\.
+However, only the Amazon S3 bucket from the bootstrap resources of the bootstrap template will be used\.
 You can customize the bootstrap template to remove the Amazon ECR, IAM, and SSM bootstrap resources\.

 #### `LegacyStackSynthesizer` deployment process<a name="bootstrapping-custom-synth-legacy-deploy"></a>